Dr Suzanne MacLeod

 My research formed part of the Museum Studies submission to the 2008 Research Assessment Exercise which was rated as having the highest proportion of world-leading research of any subject in any UK university and is focused around museum architecture and design, historical and contemporary.
 I am particularly interested in the ways in which museums and galleries are produced and recently published a monograph exploring the continual remaking of one museum over a period of just over a hundred years (see recent publications).
 In all of my work – teaching and research - I collaborate closely with colleagues in museums and galleries as well as in design and architecture.

-At University level, I sit on the University Enterprise Policy Committee and the University Service Improvement Programme Board.
-In the College of Arts Humanities and Law I sit on the College Management Board and the Enterprise Working Group.
-Beyond the University, I am an External Examiner for the International Centre for Cultural and Heritage Studies at the University of Newcastle, Chair of the Board of the online peer reviewed journal Museum and Society, sit on the Peer Review College for the Arts and Humanities Research Council and am also an Assessor for the Australian Research Council.
+At University level, I sit on the College Leadership Team and the University Executive Board.
+In 2015, I was appointed as a member of the University Council for three years.
+Beyond the University, I am Chair of the Board of the online peer reviewed journal Museum and Society and am an Assessor for the Australian Research Council.
 In 2014 I was elected a Fellow of the Royal Society of Arts (FRSA).

 I joined the School of Museum Studies in 1997 after undertaking a BA in History of Art and Architecture and an MA in Art Museum and Gallery Studies, both at the University of Manchester.
 Before that, I trained and worked for seven years as a graphic designer.
 On arrival in the School in 1997 I worked as a Research Assistant on the development of what was then the new Distance Learning MA in Museum Studies before being appointed to a Lectureship in 1999.
 Since then, I have undertaken a number of roles including Distance Learning Academic Manager, Deputy Head and, since January 2013, Head of School.
 In 2012 I completed my PhD with the Bartlett School of Architecture, UCL.